0xcgz/Project-Mursad/README.md

 | Automated Pass Rate | 29% (4/15) |
 | Survey Pass Rate | 97% (28/29) |
 | Critical Fails | Patch Management, Password Policy, Anti-Malware, AutoRun, Backups |

-> This baseline score will serve as the benchmark for measuring the effectiveness of hardening steps introduced in subsequent phases, including **EDR deployment** via Kaspersky Security Center in `[13]`.

 ---